Shrey0610/ES6-Practice.github.io/README.md

 # ES6-Practice.github.io
 ## What is ES6?
-  --It introduced several new features and enhancements to make JavaScript code more expressive, readable, and powerful.
+  It introduced several new features and enhancements to make JavaScript code more expressive, readable, and powerful.

 ## What are some of its features?
   1. Arrow Function